pjedge/longshot/README.md

     -r, --region <string>                      Region in format <chrom> or <chrom:start-stop> in which to call variants (1-based, inclusive).
     -v, --potential_variants <VCF>             Genotype and phase the variants in this VCF instead of using pileup method to find variants.
-NOTES: use with caution because excessive false potential variants can lead to inaccurate results!
-Also, every variant is used and only the allele fields are considered!
-Genotypes, filters, qualities etc are ignored!
+NOTES: VCF must be gzipped and tabix indexed or contain contig information.
+Use with caution because excessive false potential variants can lead to inaccurate results.
+Every variant is used and only the allele fields are considered -- Genotypes, filters, qualities etc are ignored.
 Indel variants will be genotyped but not phased.
 Triallelic variants and structural variants are currently not supported.
     -p, --hap_bam_prefix <BAM>                 Write haplotype-separated reads to 3 bam files using this prefix: